 The shoulder girdle is formed by two pairs of bones, the scapulae and the clavicles.

 The clavicle or collar bone is an S-shaped long bone lying superficial and is palpable along its entire length (figure 3).
 It connects the upper limb to the trunk.

 The shaft (body) of the clavicle has a double curve in a horizontal plane.
 Its medial half is convex anteriorly and its sternal end is enlarged and triangular where it articulates with the manubrium of the sternum at the sternoclavicular joint.
 The medial two thirds of the shaft of clavicle are convex anteriorly, whereas the lateral two third is flattened and concave anteriorly.
 These curvatures increase the resilience of the clavicle and give it the appearance of an elongated capital S.

-The superior surface of the clavicle, lying just deep to the skin and platysma muscle in the subcutaneous tissue is smooth.
-The inferior surface of the clavicle is rough and attachment to the 1st rib near its sternal end and suspends the scapula from its acromial end.
-The conoid tubercle near the acromial end of the clavicle, gives attachment to the conoid ligament, the medial part of the coracoclavicular ligament by which the remainder of the upper limb is passively suspended from the clavicle.
+The superior surface of the clavicle, lying just deep to the skin and platysma muscle in the subcutaneous tissue, is smooth.
+The inferior surface of the clavicle is rough and attaches to the 1st rib near its sternal end and suspends the scapula from its acromial end.
+The conoid tubercle, near the acromial end of the clavicle, gives attachment to the conoid ligament, the medial part of the coracoclavicular ligament by which the remainder of the upper limb is passively suspended from the clavicle.

 Other surface markings of the clavicle include the trapezoid line, which gives the trapezoid ligament attachment, the subclavian groove in the medial third of the shaft, which is a site of attachment of the subclavius muscle.
 More medially is the impression for the costoclavicular ligament, a tough, often depressed oval area that gives attachment to the ligament binding the 1st rib to the clavicle, limiting elevation of the shoulder.